bracesoftware/.github/profile/readme.md

 # SA:MP API
 :zap: ¤ An unofficial team of SA:MP developers working on improving the API and the game!

 - Interested in contribution, development or whatsoever?
-[Click this link](https://discord.gg/k54r9YVY8R), and join our official Discord server!
+[Click this link](https://discord.gg/k54r9YVY8R), and join our official Discord server - or [this link](https://github.com/samp-api/samp-wiki) to access the SA:MP wikipedia!

 ## Official Projects